JustinLove/onelife-client-patches/README.md

 Push speed can be configured in `settings/screenEdgePushSpeed.ini`.
 Default value is 10, speed of 0 (or even 1) will disable edge push.

 Holding 'c' will allow you to pan your view around within the map buffer.
+With camera pan, it may look better if you change mouse pointer to 'DRAWN'

 `settings/cameraKey.ini` to change the key, or remove to disable.

 ### show-close-family